 “This fabric was knitted by women in India for a fair wage that helps lift families out of poverty.”

 The modern consumer wants expert guidance paired with reliable and unbiased information about the products they spend their hard-earned money on.
 And because this is the digital age, a web presence is the single best way to communicate these things.

 Ecommerce retailers need a web presence that offers:

 - Product information including a description, product photos and videos, dimensions, and swatches so you can connect emotionally with your customers

 - A homepage customized for your industry

 - Smart product pages

-Take the guesswork out of designing your ecommerce website with StoreBuilder by Nexcess.
-Using a proprietary AI engine, StoreBuilder delivers a fully customized, no-code, industry-focused ecommerce homepage in just a few minutes.
+Take the guesswork out of setting up your ecommerce website with StoreBuilder by Nexcess.
+StoreBuilder delivers a fully customized, no-code, industry-focused ecommerce template so you can start selling in a snap.